naraharikr/master_thesis/README.md

 # Distributed Coordination over Directed graphs using Row-stochastic weights

-In the presented work, we study the distributed optimization over directed graphs with row-stochastic weights as each agent need not have knowledge of it's out-neighbours, which is not practical in real-world applications.
-In general,  the information exchange between the agents are asynchronous and hence we keep the main focus on asynchronous networks, i.e., network with dealys in the communication.
-ADD-OPT is a proven to linearly converge to optimal value when the weight matrix is column-stochastic, and on the other hand FROST algorithm is best and converges faster than previous one with row-stochastic weights.
+In the presented work, we study the distributed optimization over directed graphs with row-stochastic weights as each agent need not know of its out-neighbors, which is not practical in real-world applications.
+In general,  the information exchange between the agents are asynchronous and hence we keep the main focus on asynchronous networks, i.e., network with delays in the communication.
+ADD-OPT is proven to linearly converge to optimal value when the weight matrix is column-stochastic, and on the other hand, the FROST algorithm is best and converges faster than the previous one with row-stochastic weights.
 In simple words, FROST is better than ADD-OPT in convergence and more practical for real-world problems.
-The contribution of present work is to implement the asynchronous versions for ADD-OPT and FROST, and to study the convergence results for better performance and convergence.
+The contribution of the present work is to implement the asynchronous versions for ADD-OPT and FROST and to study the convergence results for better performance and convergence.

 ## Problem Formulation & Quadractic Cost